App Comparisons

 Gmail is the clear winner on features and ecosystem integration.
 With Google Workspace connectivity, Google Meet, Google Drive, Google Calendar, and AI-powered tools like Gemini, Gmail is a productivity hub that Proton Mail cannot match out of the box.

-Key Takeaway: Gmail integrates with Google Workspace’s 3 billion+ users and offers far richer native features, but Proton Mail’s ecosystem is growing fast.
-According to Proton’s company page, the platform now serves over 100 million registered accounts — a signal that privacy-first email is scaling.
+Key Takeaway: Gmail integrates with Google Workspace’s 3 billion+ users and offers far richer native features, but Proton Mail’s ecosystem is growing.
+The encryption model that makes Proton private also makes its server-side search noticeably slower, a genuine usability cost worth weighing.

-Which Should You Choose for Privacy in 2025?
+Which Should You Choose for Privacy?

 Frequently Asked Questions